Jakobimatrix/settings/README.md

     * `git clone ...`
     * `cd settings`
     * `git submodule update --init --recursive`
- 2. (This step is not necessary) To avoid getting flodded with warnings from tinyxml2 I recomend to install it
-    * `cd src/tinyxml2/ && mkdir build && cd build`
-    * `cmake -DCMAKE_BUILD_TYPE=RELEASE ..`
-    * `sudo make install`
- 3. Include the library (header only) using the provided CMakeLists.txt or just include the relative path:
+ 2. Include the library (header only) using the provided CMakeLists.txt and link against **settings_lib_2.0.0**
-    * e.g: `#include "settings/include/settings.hpp"`
- 4. (This step is not necessary) There is a bash script to build and run the unit tests for tinyxml2 and the Settings class.
+ 3. (This step is not necessary) There is a bash script to build and run the unit tests for tinyxml2 and the Settings class.
-    * requires boost to be installed (works with 1.65.1)
-    * `./buildAndRunTests.sh`
+    * `./build.sh -d -c -t` You need to set the compiler paths inside `build.sh` first.
- 5. (This step is not necessary) There is an example in example.cpp.
+ 4. (This step is not necessary) There is an example in `src/executables/src/example.cpp`.
-    * build it: `g++ -std=gnu++17 -I src/utils/include src/tinyxml2/tinyxml2.cpp example.cpp -o run_example`
+    * build it: like step 3.
-    * have a look at `example.cpp`
+    * have a look at `src/executables/src/example.cpp`
-    * then run it with `./run_example`
+    * then run it `./build-*/src/executables/example`
- 6. Make sure to define yor local environment using `#include <local.h>`.
+ 5. Make sure to define yor local environment using `#include <local.h>`.
 E.g defining `std::locale("C");` To make sure that floating point numbers always get stored with the same decimal seperator.
 Otherwise different environments might use different seperators!

   ## Runntime Errors:
  *  The following functions throw runtime errors (Happens when parsing xml file goes wrong.)